Today’s model portfolio spans 2 quantitatively-scored trades across our watchlist.

 Key Risks

-- Sharp downside move: A sudden, significant decline in AMD's share price — driven by earnings surprises, sector rotation, or macro shocks — could push the stock below the short put strike, resulting in a loss that scales toward the maximum defined loss per contract.
+- Sharp downside move: A sudden, significant drop in AMD's share price — driven by an earnings surprise, sector rotation, or macro shock — could push the stock below the short put strike, resulting in a loss that scales toward the maximum defined risk.

-- Volatility expansion: A spike in implied volatility before expiration increases the mark-to-market loss on the position, even if the stock hasn't moved through the strikes.
+- Volatility expansion: A spike in implied volatility before expiration increases the mark-to-market value of the spread, potentially requiring early exit at a loss even if the stock hasn't breached the strikes.

 Ready to explore this trade and hundreds more?
 Request beta access on QuantMint — institutional-grade quantitative analysis built for individual investors.